 Key features for an on-demand delivery app

-- rating or providing feedback about deliveries
+Rating or providing feedback on deliveries

 If your app focuses on food delivery or grocery shopping, then additional features should be added:

-- real-time messaging or calls
+Real-time messaging or calls

 How much does it cost to develop an on-demand delivery app like Uber?

 Promote your app before launch.
-This can be done through social media, offline advertisement or referrals.
+This can be done through social media, offline advertisement, or referrals.

 Earn trust.
 Establishing trust is important for an app’s success.
-You can create trust by enabling contractor ratings and reviews, screening drivers and offering customer support.
+You can create trust by enabling contractor ratings and reviews, screening drivers, and offering customer support.